OlympusDAO/olympus-docs/docs/legacy/04_boosted-liq-vaults.md

 ## Overriding Virtual Functions

-The easiest way to implement a these functions is by directly checking the `StethLiquidityVault` [code](gitbuh-link)).
+The easiest way to implement a these functions is by directly checking the `StethLiquidityVault` code after verifying the source location.
 Nevertheless, this section will list some of the this that any developer should have in mind.

 ### deposit